medizininformatik-initiative/fts-next/docs/configuration/consent.md

 ## Notes

 * **Domain Prerequisites**:
-  * The domain specified in the CDA's project configuration **must be created in gPAS before FTSnext can use them**.
+  * The domain specified in the CDA's project configuration **must be created in gICS before FTSnext can use them**.
   * FTSnext does not create domains, so this setup must be done manually or through other administrative interfaces.